ubuntu-mate/mate-hud/README.md

 `mate-hud-service.py` is an implementation of the `com.canonical.AppMenu.Registrar` DBus service.
-Applications exporting their menu via `dbusmenu` need this service to run. `mate-hud.py` tries to get the menu of the currently focused X11 window, lists possible actions and asks the user which one to run.
+Applications exporting their menu via `dbusmenu` need this service to run. `mate-hud.py` tries to get the menu of the currently focused X11 window, lists possible actions and asks the user which one to run. `mate-hud.py`, binds itself to the `<Ctrl><Alt>space` keyboard shortcut.

-`mate-hud.py`, should be bound to a keyboard shortcut such as `Ctrl
-+ Alt + Space` or perhaps a panel icon.

 ## Setup

   * `mate-hud-service.py` should be started on session start-up.
+  * `mate-hud.py` should be started on session start-up.
   * The following should be added to the users `~/.profile` or `/etc/profile.d` or `/etc/X11/Xsession.d/`.

 ```